Test ID: HBAGP Hepatitis B Surface Antigen Prenatal, Serum

 HBs Antigen Prenatal, SUseful For

-This test is not offered as a screening or confirmatory test for blood donor specimens.
+This test should not be used as a screening or confirmatory test for blood donor specimens.

 This test is not useful for diagnosis of hepatitis B during the "window period" of acute HBV infection (ie, after disappearance of hepatitis B surface antigen and prior to appearance of hepatitis B surface antibody).